0x3UH4224D/Glittery/Wiki/Intro-To-Glittery.md

 **Info**: There is no meaning to have page without `[content]` table since the HTML page won't have any content.

 #### template.hbs File
-After we fill up `content.toml` with our page's content, we write this file to describe how the page content will appaer in our page using [Handlebars templates](https://handlebarsjs.com/).
+After we fill up `info.toml` with our page's content, we write this file to describe how the page content will appaer in our page using [Handlebars templates](https://handlebarsjs.com/).

-Glittery let's you accesse your key/value pairs in your `template.hbs` file, let say we have this `content.toml`:
+Glittery let's you accesse your key/value pairs in your `template.hbs` file, let say we have this `info.toml`:
 ``` toml
 [content]
 name = "Muhannad Alrusayni"